 You will need to show proof that you have an income of at least $1,500 per month and other documents, including your birth certificate and a background check.

-Retire in Dominican Republic – Healthcare
+Healthcare in the Dominican Republic

 The Dominican Republic has a three-tier healthcare system.
 The first tier, which is paid by the government, guarantees free, socialized healthcare for citizens.
 However, most people end up paying out-of-pocket for medical supplies and various services regardless of which tier they have access to.